Does the Halo Collar Work for Blind Dogs? Follow

 The Halo System doesn't rely on sight-based training like in-ground wired systems do with flag-training methods.
 This is because dogs use their noses, eyes, and ears--in that order--to learn, meaning it's most important to work with your dog's nose.
 Halo works with your dog's instincts, rather than against them.

-Since your dog cannot see the high-value food items that you will use for training, you will need to observe their body language to ensure your dog is paying attention to that smell at exactly the same time as you provide a prompt to turn around.
+Since blind dogs are unable to see the high-value food items that you will use for training, you will need to observe their body language to ensure your dog is paying attention to that smell at exactly the same time as you provide a prompt to turn around.
 Otherwise, if your dog wasn't paying attention to the training smell you will use to create curiosity, they may become confused about why the prompt is happening, and what it means.

-So please make sure to spend extra time on this process, until your dog very consistently shows you that they understand that their first prompt means a) stop moving forward, and b) turn back around to head back to safety.
+Make sure to spend extra time on this process, until your dog very consistently shows you that they understand that their first prompt means a) stop moving forward, and b) turn back around and head back to safety.